angular-fullstack/generator-angular-fullstack/readme.md

 authenticate: true
 ```

-This redirects the user to the login page before attempting to load the new route, avoiding the flicker.

-Please keep in mind this client routing is only for improving the user interface.
-Make sure you **secure your server API** routes and don't give any sensitive information unless the user is authenticated or authorized.
+Keep in mind this client routing is only for improving the user interface.
+Make sure you secure your server API routes and don't give any sensitive information unless the user is authenticated or authorized.

-#### How do I only let authorized users access an api route?

-Similarly to how the `auth` middleware checks if a user authenticated before going to the next route, you can make an ensureAuthorized middleware that checks the users role, or some other field, before sending them to the protected route, otherwise have it sends a `403` error.

 ## Generators